 Why Study Options?

-1. Options are actually traded in large volumes on exchanges like the Chicago Board Options Exchange (CBOE) and the Chicago Mercantile Exchange (CME).
+But even before we go into the details of how we price options in real life, lets ask ourselves why we need options at all and why we are even interested in learning how to price them.
+So far, I can come up with a couple reasons why we want to study options:- Options are actually traded in large volumes on exchanges like the Chicago Board Options Exchange (CBOE) and the Chicago Mercantile Exchange (CME).
 Many traders make a living trading options on these exchanges, pocketing price discrepancies in the market.
 Therefore, from knowing this theory, you might actually be able to make some profit.
 Before you start trading options, you need to know the "correct price" so that you can determine whether the price on the market is too expensive or too cheap.

-2. Options can be attractive instruments to keep in portfolios to hedge against certain risks.
+- Options can be attractive instruments to keep in portfolios to hedge against certain risks.
 Some companies and asset management funds will invest in options to protect their portfolios.

-3. The methods employed in pricing options can be transferred over to "price" different types of things.
+- The methods employed in pricing options can be transferred over to "price" different types of things.
 Real options are a tangential concept that stem from ordinary stock options.
 Such methods of modeling and valuing real options in the same way as stock options is beginning to change the way many companies are planning their businesses.
 Currently, only a select few companies at the forefront of new technologies have started employing these techniques in their businesses.
 Basically, it is the "cutting edge" technique for the valuation of companies in M&As, strategic decision making in consulting firms, etc. So if you want a job at a reputable consulting firm or an investment bank, I believe it to be possible that some knowledge on options will improve your chances on landing a gig!

 No comments: